 Stimulus 2021:Child Care Assistance

 The recent stimulus package passed by the federal government has three significant tax provisions that can have a positive impact on families like yours.
 In these challenging times, your child’s education is more essential than ever.
-Caring for them—and preparing them for school—is our community service.
-We wanted you to be aware of these opportunities, so you could plan your childcare needs accordingly.
+We want you to be aware of these opportunities, so you can plan your childcare needs accordingly.

 There are three key ways for families to gain child care assistance.
 Eligibility for all benefits is dependent upon your personal tax situation, including your adjusted gross income and tax filing status.

 1. The Child and Dependent Care Tax Credit (CDCTC) is a federal tax credit that can help families off-set the cost of childcare.
 Previously, families earning $43,000 or less could claim up to $3,000 for one child and $6,000 for two children.
 This benefit has been increased.
 For 2021, families earning up to $125,000 can claim refundable credits up to $4,000 for one child and $8,000 for two children, and families earning between $125,000 and $400,000 can claim a portion of the credit.
 These tax credits are based on your household’s adjusted gross income and credit a portion of expenses up to 50%.